Spencer Abraham: United States Senate

 Abraham was elected to represent Michigan in the United States Senate in 1994, and he served until 2001 after being defeated for reelection in 2000 by Debbie Stabenow.
-He was the only Middle Eastern American in the chamber.
+He was the only Lebanese American in the chamber.
 According to the New York Times, state Republicans attributed his loss to "scathing advertisements by a wide range of special interest groups, including advertisements that criticized Mr. Abraham's support for a relaxation of some immigration restrictions".
 During the campaign, the Federation for American Immigration Reform, an anti-immigration advocacy group with ties to white nationalism, ran ads asking: "Why is Senator Spencer Abraham trying to make it easier for terrorists like Osama bin Laden to export their war of terror to any city street in America?"
 The media denounced these commercials as "vengeful".
 In 1996, when President Bill Clinton endorsed Representative Barbara Jordan's proposed cuts to legal immigration, Abraham played a leading role in blocking the cuts.
 Another factor in his defeat was his vote to convict Clinton in his 1999 impeachment trial.
 The next year he received the "Defender of the Melting Pot" award from the National Council of La Raza for his efforts on immigration.